Audinetta123/Address_book/README.md

     sudo php -S localhost:8080 -t public public/index.php

-4 Insert db "Address_book" into your database
+4 Insert db "Address_book.sql" into your database

 5 Use Postman to test the API